 The practical operating of the caster, including care necessary while working, and the running adjustments, are fully dealt with and explained.

-The training of first and second year students in Compositors' Work and Letterpress Machine Work is provided under the Day Apprentice Training Scheme, for which see separate prospectus.
+The training of first and second year students in Compositors' Work and Letterpress Machine Work is provided under the Day Apprentice Training Scheme.

-TYPOGRAPHY-MACHINISTS' WORK
+THIRD YEAR COURSE IN TYPOGRAPHY-MACHINISTS' WORK